OldFreezer/breast-cancer-prediction/README.md

 Due to a very small dataset there is the strong possibility of overfitting any of these models.

+**EDIT:** After testing, I realized that this is a major flaw and I have improved the "Model Tuner" at the end of this README

 #### Side Note:
 Any time that I talk about the `exclude_variables` model parameter, this is referring to which variables (such as `radius_worst` or `texture_mean`) will be excluded from model training.